grasmash/composerize-drupal/README.md

 * `--composer-root`: Specifies the root directory of your project where `composer.json` will be generated.
 This should be the root of your Git repository, where `.git` is located.
 * `--drupal-root`: Specifies the Drupal root directory where `index.php` is located.
 * `--no-update`: Prevents `composer update` from being automatically run after `composer.json` is generated.
-* `--exact-versions`: Will cause Drupal core and contributed projects (modules, themes, profiles) with exact verions constraints in `composer.json` rather than using the default caret operator.
-E.g., a Drupal core would be required as `8.4.4` rather than `^8.4.4`.
+* `--exact-versions`: Will cause Drupal core and contributed projects (modules, themes, profiles) to be be required with exact verions constraints in `composer.json`, rather than using the default caret operator.
+E.g., a `drupal/core` would be required as `8.4.4` rather than `^8.4.4`.
 This prevents projects from being updated.
+It is not recommended as a long-term solution, but may help you convert to using Composer more easily by reducing the size of the change to your project.